JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/live-templates/index.md

     or test functions.

-    Of course, you can edit, rename, turn off, or remove any of the predefined Live Templates, but what about adding your own?
+    Of course, you can edit, rename, turn off, or remove any of the predefined _Live Templates_, but what about adding your own?
 That is quite a interesting topic that we will cover in the upcoming articles about GoLand features.

-    How to use
+    **How to use:**

-    Open *Settings/Preferences | Editor | Live Templates * to see the full list
+    Open _Settings/Preferences | Editor | Live Templates_ to see the full list
     of already supported templates.
 Learn, play, and again, enjoy!

 ---